 But if you are in a costume yourself, why not enjoy showing your masterpiece by walking around, crossing from Hachiko square to Center-gai?
-It is a bit overcrowded and you can barely walk though, but you can meet with people closely; you might even run into people with the same costume as yours!
+It is a bit overcrowded and you can barely walk through, but you can meet with people closely; you might even run into people with the same costume as yours!

 Meet New Friends and Take Some Photos at Local Spots!

 Get on the street, take some selfies with your costumes, and hit the catwalk that is the streets around Shibuya Scramble Crossing, perhaps you might even get asked to take photos with a passersby!
 During the Halloween season, even strangers can talk freely to admire each other’s costumes or share a group photo.

 Because it is not an organized parade, you can go freely wherever you want, passing many people in costumes.
 But if you want to hang out, you may want to refrain from drinking alcohol in public as they have banned alcoholic drinks in public for Halloween in 2019, so go to some privately organized Halloween Parties or night entertainment institutions such as an Izakaya (Japanese bar) or something of the like.

 If you are not a vivid cosplayer who can make costumes yourself, you can put together some of your clothes to look fancy or buy them in Tokyo!
 Shibuya is a shopping center for fashion, so many stores offer costumes just for the season.